-This ACHMP was developed in consultation with the Registered Aboriginal Parties (RAPs) identified during the environmental impact assessment activities (and in accordance with Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (DECCW 2010), with OEH and the DP&E. Consultation undertaken during the environmental assessment process is documented in the Aboriginal Cultural Heritage Heritage Assessment for the Project (Niche 2015).
+This ACHMP was developed in consultation with the Registered Aboriginal Parties (RAPs) identified during the environmental impact assessment activities (and in accordance with Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010 (DECCW 2010), with former the former NSW Department of Planning and Environment (DP&E), former NSW Office of Environment and Heritage (OEH), Heritage NSW and NSW Department of Planning and Environment (DPE).

-A consultation meeting was held with the RAPs on 26 February 2015.
+Consultation undertaken during the EIS and MOD1 environmental assessment processes is documented in the relevant Aboriginal Cultural Heritage Assessments for the Project.
+For the EIS a consultation meeting was held with the RAPs on 26 February 2015.
 Niche Environment and Heritage (Niche) presented the results of the draft Aboriginal Cultural Heritage Assessment and provided a hard copy and digital copy of the draft report to all RAPs with a 28 day timeframe for written responses.
 A digital copy of the presentation was also provided to RAPs.
 The meeting included discussions on:

-- The draft management and mitigation measures. - A description of the proposed surface collection of the Aboriginal heritage research program. - The justification and proposed locations of the proposed archaeological subsurface excavation program.
+- the draft management and mitigation measures - a description of the proposed surface collection of the Aboriginal heritage research program - the justification and proposed locations of the proposed archaeological subsurface excavation program.